5.7.6 Trust Fund Penalty Assessment Action

 Do not include any periods for which there is no outstanding trust fund balance.

-1. Annotate "Bankruptcy" in red on top of the form and provide basic bankruptcy information for cases where the responsible party or the employer has filed bankruptcy.
+1. Annotate "Bankruptcy" in red on top of the form and provide basic bankruptcy information for cases where the responsible person or the employer has filed bankruptcy.

 2. Verify the correct entity name, address and TIN by using CC INOLE.